 Users of Bridge Solver Online

-BSOL was initially integrated into BridgeWebs, which hosts websites for more than 1700 bridge clubs worldwide.
+BSOL was initially integrated into BridgeWebs, which hosts websites for over 2000 bridge clubs worldwide.
 It was introduced in BridgeWebs release 2.19i, which was released in May 2015.
 On BridgeWebs, Bridge Solver Online (BSOL) is invoked by clicking on a button underneath the hand diagram on a BridgeWebs results page.

 For an example, see the Bridge Solver Online